andycranston/tcp-com-bridge/README.md

 ```
 ### The --bind command line argument

-The `--bind` command line agument is used to specify the IPv4 address that the `tcb-server-w.py`
+The `--bind` command line agument is used to specify the IPv4 address that
-program should listen on for incomining connections.
+the `tcb-server-w.py` program should listen on for incomining connections.

-If `--bind` command line agument is omitted the `tcb-server-w.py` will see if there are any intefaces which have an IPv4 address where
+If the `--bind` command line agument is omitted the `tcb-server-w.py`
+program will see if there are any intefaces which have an IPv4 address
-the first two octets are 10 and 7 such as:
+where the first two octets are 10 and 7 such as:

 ```
 10.7.0.10
 ```

-This is a hack to match my own test networks and save me, the program author, some typing :-]
+This is a hack to match my own test networks and save me, the program
+author, some typing :-]

 ### The --port command line argument

-The `--port` command line argument is used to specifiy the TCP/IP port number the `tcb-server-w.py` should listen on.
+The `--port` command line argument is used to specifiy the TCP/IP port
+number the `tcb-server-w.py` should listen on.

-It defaults to port 8089 but if a different port number is needed is can be specified.
+It defaults to port 8089 but if a different port number is needed is
+can be specified.
 For example:

 ```
 python tcb-server-w.py --port 9123